xycoord/lawcs-groupd-project/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The main file can be found in `src/app/page.tsx`.
+This makes a call to our api `api/routes.ts` which calls the OpenAI api.
+We'll do our "logic" in the api and use the components for the UI only.

 ## Learn More